someobserver/recurgence/mirror/on-this-loop/index.md

 to start writing it down.

 it's far too big for one neurodivergent head.
-but was far too important to ignore.
+but far too important to ignore.

 **collapse always abstracts into clarity.**